ThomasArts/aetmodel/ThreatModel.md

 	* Password for keypair protection stored in CONFIG file OR as an environment variable is NOT a good practice (example in aec_keys:start_worker/0; config in epoch_config_schema.json)

 	* In epoch_config_schema.json: ***such defaults provide a false sense of security and should not be used.***
+	* In epoch_config_schema.json: "used to encrypt the peer key-pair files" - it does not make sense to encrypt the public key file (investigate if that is actually done).

 	"peer_password" : {
 			"description" :